Pablo08i/Winlator-Brasil/README.md

 	<img src="hide_dxvk_hud.png" width="480" height="240" alt="Winlator-Frost Hide DXVK HUD" />
 </p>

-- If you want to use VirGL in winlator version (7.1), make sure you change the env of `MESA_GL_VERSION_OVERRIDE`from `3.3COMPAT`to `2.1` or `3.1COMPAT`
+- If you want to use VirGL in winlator version (7.1 and newer), make sure you change the env of `MESA_GL_VERSION_OVERRIDE`from `3.3COMPAT`to `2.1` or `3.1COMPAT`
 For other version of winlator you can run it using `3.3COMPAT`
+- Enabled the `BOX64_DYNAREC_WEAKBARRIER` can improve the performance for 64 bit games

 # System requirement for Winlator@Frost
-- `Turnip` - For `Adreno 6xx and 7xx` only at the moment. `Adreno 720, 710 and 613` are not working.
-You have to use VirGL if you're using this GPU.
-Turnip `Adreno 735`are still in experimental and it's likely some game might not working
+- `Turnip` - For `Adreno 6xx and 7xx` only at the moment. `Adreno 8xx (8 elite), 720 (7 gen 3), and 710 (7s gen 2, 6 gen 3, 6 gen 1)` are not working.
+You have to use VirGL if you're using this type of GPU.
+Turnip `Adreno 735` are still in experimental and it's likely some game might not working and maybe lower fps
-- `VirGL` - Universal, all GPU `like Mediatek, Exynos, Kirin, Unisoc, etc`(include unsupport GPU of turnip adreno like in above)` might work with VirGL but you can only play DX9 games
+- `VirGL` - Universal, all chips `like Mediatek, Exynos, Kirin, Unisoc, etc`(include unsupport GPU of turnip adreno like in above)` might work with VirGL but you can only play DX9 games
 - `LLVMPIPE` - Use this if you want to run software apps `(not for game)`

 # Known issue in Winlator@Frost
 - ~~Snapdragon 8s gen 3 `Adreno​ 735` container not starting issue~~ (now it's working)
 - ~~Some game in Snapdragon 8 gen 3 may not working or have a performance hit~~ (try change turnip version)
-- Some game have a xinput issue which virtual gamepad are not working
+- ~~Some game have a xinput issue which virtual gamepad are not working~~ (solved by using 8.0)
 - Odin 2 users, external gamepad or even virtual gamepad will facing the xinput issue (like joystick issue) in glibc version
 - ~~VirGL in glibc version doesn't work at all~~ (it's working by using the winlator glibc with VirGL version)
+- SD card doesn't read properly in newer versions of winlator

 # What is the difference between bench and without bench apk?
 - Bench is for the user that have 2 or more winlator.
 It's suitable for the user to compare other winlator.
 While, without bench is for the user that don't have/install any winlator yet.

 # Like my mod?
-- If you like then give us a star for this repository.
-Also give us feedback or suggestions in 'pull requests' to help the development for this mod.
+- If you like then give us a star for this repository to support the development for this mod.
+Also give us feedback or suggestions in 'pull requests' if you have any suggestions to put in my mod.

 # Hate my mod or think other winlator mod are better than mine?
 - Yes.
 Exactly, my mod will become very worst at some device that are not fit with my mod.
-So you can try other winlator mod that are better than me (like afei, or bla, bla, bla).
+So you can try other winlator mod that are better than me (like afei, or any mod that you're prefer).
 Remember, I made this winlator just for personal use only but I think it would be good if I share it to other people.
 But, what can I do if my winlator mod doesn't work properly in your device.
+Or if you're really hating me that my mod are totally bad in every update day by day just leave this repository, and I don't care it all

 # Credits and Third-party apps
 - Ubuntu RootFs ([Focal Fossa](https://releases.ubuntu.com/focal))